 - 1.3.1 This report presents Phase 2 of the development of the rail strategy and is structured as follows:

 - Introduction, Context, Progress, Definitions and Designations

 - Theme chapters:

 - Choice:

 - Social Mobility;

-- Decarbonisation;
+- Decarbonisation:

 - Productivity; and

 - Growth;

 - Delivering the Rail Strategy.

-- 1.3.2 The initial chapter is a condensed summary of the Phase 1 report with amendments based on the feedback and continuous improvement process through eConsultations and workshops.
+- 1.3.2 Chapter 1 is a condensed summary of the Phase 1 report with amendments based on the feedback and continuous improvement process through eConsultations and workshops.

 - 1.3.3 The five themes Choice, Social Mobility, Decarbonisation, Productivity, Growth were identified by WSP based on stakeholder workshops to provide a clear framework for the strategy.
 They are closely inter-connected, while still giving clear focus and shape.
 Each theme is summarised in a high-level objective and developed into a number of priorities.
 These in turn are linked to a series of Conditional Outputs (COs), each of which becomes deliverable through a series of actions, for the short, medium and long-term.
 Objectives, priorities and COs sometimes overlap, and many of the actions address more than one theme objective or CO.
+COs are conditional upon them demonstrating a robust business case (Value for Money) for identified interventions intending to deliver the respective outputs, and the aim of the strategy is to provide a robust framework and a consistent appraisal across the Western Gateway.

 - 1.3.4 Work on this strategy started before the COVID-19 pandemic.
 The short-term effects of lockdown on rail patronage are well documented; at the time of writing, passenger numbers on the rail network are rising but are still considerably below pre-COVID levels.
 It is uncertain whether changed working, shopping and travel behaviours will persist after the pandemic (and when that might be), but the focus of this strategy, on setting out aspirations for the rail network in the context of the climate emergency and making rail accessible by all, remains valid, looking ahead towards a net carbon zero future.